 The canon EOS-1D X Mark II is Canon's equivalent to the Nikon D5.
 Though I do not shoot with Canon, I do have colleagues who are happy with it.
 Should you be fixed on working with Canon, here is your best choice.

 Mid-range Priced cameras: Nikon D810

-I asked my good friend and colleague Kenyon (physique/athletic photographer of Kenyon Studios, Hollywood) to give me his keen insight about the camera and lenses he favors to shoot with and why.
-I asked Kenyon because I wanted to see if our experiences might be the close the same.
-Though we use different cameras, we are on spot with the lenses.
-I also have a couple additional lenses I like to use as well, depending on on my goals.
+I asked my good friend and colleague (physique/athletic photographer of Kenyon Studios, Hollywood) Kenyon to give me his keen insight about the camera and lenses he favors to shoot with and why.
+I asked Kenyon, because I wanted to see if our experiences might be closely the same.
+We both choose Nikon cameras, and we are on spot with the lenses.
+Depending on my goals in the photo session, there are a couple additional lenses I like to use as well.

 The Nikon D810 is my workhorse.
 At 36MP, and shooting in RAW, I get all the info I need for a great image and plenty of information for any post work I may want to do.
 My favorite lens is the 70-200mm 2.8.
 I love this lens...very little compression, amazing low light capability and insane sharpness throughout the zoom range.
 For "close-up" work my favorite is the 24-70mm 2.8.
 This lens allows me to get up close and personal and still get enough in my frame for a good shot.
 Sometimes on location, I am actually holding an off-camera flash or a soft-box when shooting my client and then the 24-70mm is a must.

 I tend to like lightweight and on trend bags for packing my gear so Peak Designs is my go-to BAG of choice for functionality & design!

 If you are attending one of Tim’s workshopS be sure to order this today!